Michael J. Pollard: Early career

-In 1966, Pollard starred in the role of Bernie in the popular NBC espionage series I Spy (the episode titled "Trial by Treehouse", aired October 19, 1966), alongside series regulars Bill Cosby and Robert Culp, and guest stars Cicely Tyson and Raymond St. Jacques.
+In 1966, Pollard starred in the role of Bernie in the popular NBC espionage series I Spy (the episode titled "Trial by Treehouse", aired October 19, 1966), with series regulars Bill Cosby and Robert Culp and guest stars Cicely Tyson and Raymond St. Jacques.
 Also in 1966, Pollard played the (uncredited) role of Stanley, the runny-nosed airplane mechanic, in The Russians Are Coming, the Russians Are Coming.

-Pollard was known for his short stature (five feet and six inches), which facilitated his getting youthful roles into his thirties.
-One such role was in the original Star Trek series as the teenage leader of an all-child planet in the episode "Miri" (1966):Michael J. Pollard is smarmily effective as, in essence, a cult leader for the kids, and the kids themselves manage a perfect blend of creepy, scary, and silly.
+Pollard was short (five feet and six inches), which facilitated his getting youthful roles well into his career.
+One such role was in the original Star Trek series as the teenage leader of an all-child planet in the episode "Miri" (1966):

+Michael J. Pollard is smarmily effective as, in essence, a cult leader for the kids, and the kids themselves manage a perfect blend of creepy, scary, and silly.
 The cry of “bonk-bonk on the head” is amusing right up until twenty kids pile onto Kirk and he emerges with blood seeping down the sides of his head.

 He also appeared in a first-season episode of Irwin Allen's Lost In Space as a nameless Peter Pan-like boy who lives in the dimension behind all mirrors ("The Magic Mirror").

-In 1967, he played the supporting role of C. W. Moss in Arthur Penn's Bonnie and Clyde, alongside Warren Beatty, Faye Dunaway, Gene Hackman, and Estelle Parsons, for which he received Academy Award and Golden Globe Award nominations for Best Supporting Actor and won a BAFTA Award for Most Promising Newcomer to Leading Film Roles.
-The role led to his joke candidacy in 1968 for President of the United States, complete with a campaign song: "Michael J. Pollard for President", recorded by DJ and recording artist Jim Lowe, best known for the 1950s hit "The Green Door".
+In 1967, Pollard played the supporting role of C. W. Moss in Arthur Penn's Bonnie and Clyde, with Warren Beatty, Faye Dunaway, Gene Hackman, and Estelle Parsons, for which he received Academy Award and Golden Globe Award nominations for Best Supporting Actor and won a BAFTA Award for Most Promising Newcomer to Leading Film Roles.
+The role led to his satiric candidacy in 1968 for President of the United States, complete with a campaign song: "Michael J. Pollard for President", recorded by DJ and recording artist Jim Lowe, best known for the 1950s hit "The Green Door".
 (The record features Pollard, asking, "Hey, man ... president of what ...?" and a snippet from real candidate Robert F. Kennedy; Kennedy was assassinated soon after the disc came out, which led many radio stations to refuse to play it.)

 Also in 1967, Pollard played the lead role in Derek May's short drama, Niagara Falls.
 Later that year, he was once again singled out for praise in Carl Reiner's autobiographical comedy Enter Laughing; noted film critic Roger Ebert wrote:

 Michael J. Pollard, an unknown before his fascinating entry in Bonnie and Clyde, brings his squint and grin to the part of Marvin, our hero's buddy, and steals every scene.
 There is something about Pollard that is absolutely original and seems to strike audiences as irresistibly funny and deserving of affection.
 If he works at it and gets a break or two, there will be no stopping him.
 Really.
 All he needs is visibility, and people will become addicted.